 What Causes IBS Neurological Symptoms?

-Published on
+Published on July 3, 2024

-Updated on
+Updated on October 7, 2024

-Medically reviewed by
+Medically reviewed by Dr. Robert Stevens

-The interpretation of uncomfortable signals coming from the gut by the central nervous system may also play a role in developing irritable bowel syndrome.
-A study titled “Decreased neuroplasticity may play a role in irritable bowel syndrome: implication from the comorbidity of depression and irritable bowel syndrome” in the Journal of Neurogastroenterology and Motility suggests that the central nervous system may become hypersensitive to signals from the gut in those with IBS, leading to changes in pain perception and discomfort.
-Further research is required to fully understand the mechanism underlying this interaction between the nervous system and the gut, also known as brain-gut interactions.
-But there are approaches that can help overcome these symptoms, which we’ll discuss further as we overview irritable bowel syndrome.
+The interpretation of uncomfortable signals coming from the gut by the central nervous system may also play a role in irritable bowel syndrome.
+A study titled “Decreased neuroplasticity may play a role in irritable bowel syndrome: implication from the comorbidity of depression and irritable bowel syndrome” in the Journal of Neurogastroenterology and Motility suggests that the central nervous system may become hypersensitive to signals from the gut in those with IBS, leading to changes in pain perception and discomfort.5 Further research is needed to fully understand the mechanism underlying this interaction between the nervous system and the gut, also known as brain-gut interactions.
+However, there are approaches that can help overcome these symptoms, which we’ll discuss further as we overview irritable bowel syndrome.

 Symptoms of Irritable Bowel Syndrome